Aeroflot Flight 109: Synopsis

 At 03:38 a coded transmission indicating the flight was in danger was sent, but was interrupted after the ninth dash.
-When the onboard security officer Vladimir Yezhikov shot the hijacker, the bomb detonated.
+An onboard security officer, 21-year-old Vladimir Yezhikov, shot the hijacker twice.
+The bomb then detonated.
 The dispatcher informed the flight of their location relative to the airport, but the flight did not respond; the spot on the radar screen where the flight was appeared like a blur before it disappeared from the radar completely.

 At 4:55, the crew of a Mi-8 helicopter discovered the remains of the aircraft 97 km directly west of Chita Airport, stretching across land area over 10 km wide.
 None of the 81 people aboard the aircraft survived.

 Conclusions

 Five eyewitnesses reported seeing and hearing an explosion in the air at between 09:35 and 09:45 local time (03:35 to 03:45 Moscow time); according to the commission responsible for the investigation, the aircraft broke up mid-air into several sections consistent with a sharp sudden change in pressure.